kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex1_PIM_Admin_Approval.md

 11. The window then displays a group of three settings, each of which has a corresponding check box.
 Select the **Require Approval to activate** check box.
 By doing so, the **Select approver(s)** section becomes enabled.
 Do not change the default settings of the other two check boxes.

 12. In the **Select approver(s)** section, no specific approver has been selected.
 Holly wants to assign herself as the approver for this role, so select this section.
 In the **Select a member** pane that opens on the right, you would normally scroll through the list of users and select **Holly Dickson**.
-However, since over 200 users were synchronized from the on-premises Active Directory to Azure AD in the prior lab exercise, scrolling through the user list will be too time consuming.
+However, since over 200 users were synchronized from the on-premises Active Directory to Microsoft Entra ID in the prior lab exercise, scrolling through the user list will be too time consuming.

     Therefore, enter **Holly** in the **Search** box.
 In the list of users whose first name starts with Holly, select Holly Dickson's user account that pertains to the onmicrosoft.com domain (**Holly@yourtenant.onmicrosoft.com**).
 Do NOT select Holly's user account that applies to the custom domain.
 Then select the **Select** button.